Japanese occupation of West Sumatra: Under Yano Kenzo's governorship

 Yano Kenzo's sympathy for the local people's aspirations for independence, and his disappointment with government policies that did not match his views, were expressed in an article he wrote in 1967.
 As a civilian leader, Yano Kenzo approached the Minangkabau people through respecting culture, rather than through force or authority as did his peers across occupied Asia.
 He had an interest in nature, society, and the customs of the Minangkabau, who adhered to a matrilineal tradition.
 His fascination on the Minangkabau people led him to study the culture and to write a book in February 1944.
 According to Gusti Asnan, his political views, which were influenced by his keen interest in the Minangkabau, became the basis for his idea to initiate the establishment of several civic, social, and cultural organisations in West Sumatra, earlier than any other residencies in Sumatra.
-As a result, he had personally established cultural-research platforms and religious organisations in West Sumatra as a way for the Japanese and locals (such as the Penghulu class) to learn more about the country's traditions and history, such as the Nine-member Customary Institution (Lembaga Adat Sembilan Anggota), the 56-membered Centre for Research on Minangkabau Society (Balai Penyelidikan Masyarakat Minangkabau) for the adat, and the Minangkabau Higher Islamic Council (Majelis Islam Tinggi; MIT) for Muslim leaders of the Minangkabau.
+Meanwhile, on the concerns regarding the significance of adat leaders and Islamic scholars in the political life of West Sumatra, Japanese authorities considered their inclusion in provincial administration to be necessary.
+As a result, Yano had personally established cultural-research platforms and religious organisations in West Sumatra as a way for the Japanese and locals (such as the Penghulu class) to learn more about the country's culture, traditions, and history, such as the Nine-member Customary Institution (Lembaga Adat Sembilan Anggota), the 56-membered Centre for Research on Minangkabau Society (Balai Penyelidikan Masyarakat Minangkabau) for the adat, and the 48+ membered Minangkabau Higher Islamic Council (Majelis Islam Tinggi; MIT) for Muslim leaders of the Minangkabau.'
+Research within Balai Penyelidikan Masyarakat Minangkabau often tackle problems of administration related to culture, with results being presented to the shūchōkan.
 Minangkabau scholars, such as Rusad Datuk Perpatih Baringek, were invited to participate in cultural research organizations established by the Japanese authorities.
 For Yano Kenzo, this initiative served as a means to bring together the diverse components of West Sumatran society—including adat leaders, Islamic groups, the intelligentsia, nationalists, and even socialists—closer to the Japanese administration, with himself acting as a bridge between them.
 To facilitate this, Yano, alongside Colonel Fujiyama and Ichitaro Wakamatsu, organized routine discussions held at the shūchōkans residence.